HEY! YOU GUYS SEEM COOL, BUT I'M OUT OF STATE. CAN I STILL WORK WITH YOU?!

 WHY INSURANCE ISN'T ACCEPTED

 Functional nutrition can only do what it does by not taking insurance.
-The health insurance system is set up to manage disease with a strong emphasis on medication use and has little emphasis on prevention.
-Functional nutrition assesses diet, lifestyle, natural supplements, botanical medicines as well as mental and emotional factors of your health.
+The health insurance system is set up to manage disease primarily with medication and has little emphasis on prevention.
+Functional nutrition has a huge focus on prevention and assesses diet, lifestyle, natural supplements, botanical support as well as mental and emotional factors of your health.

 HOW TO SCHEDULE AN APPOINTMENT

 Appointments are scheduled by accessing the scheduling tool in the Client Tab.
 Appointments can be rescheduled using the Client Portal which is also located in the Client Tab on the bottom left.
 Appointments can be scheduled up to 24 hours in advance and are scheduled on a first-come basis.